Eli: "Uh, what are we so happy about?"

 "No of course not" Young replied, "Dr. Rush informed me of the hostile nature of the communication half an hour ago."

 "I wouldn't exactly call the message hostile" Rush said, "After all it did warn us of a danger, warn, not threaten.
-At least that's how I interpreted it."
+At least that's how I interpret it."

-Rush and Young exchanged a look that said Young wasn't as sure of the alien message's benevolence as Rush was.
+Rush and Young exchanged a look that said Young wasn't as sure of the alien's benevolence as Rush was.